The responsibilities of Child Protective Services are to:

 Education and Training Vouchers

-The Education and Training Voucher (ETV) program provides financial assistance to eligible youth after they leave CPS care to help them with school expenses such as rent, computers, day care, and transportation.
-Youth who receive Permanency Care Assistance after age 16 are eligible for this program.
-The program supplements the state's Preparation for Adult Living program, as well as a tuition waiver program at state-funded universities, colleges, junior colleges, and vocational schools.
-The ETV program served 1,410 youth in academic year 2010-2011.
+The Education and Training Voucher (ETV) program provides financial assistance to eligible youth before and after they leave CPS care to help them with college expenses such as rent, computers, day care, and transportation.
+Youth who receive Permanency Care Assistance after age 16 are also eligible for this program.
+The program supplements the state’s Preparation for Adult Living program, as well as a tuition and fee waiver at state-supported universities, colleges, junior colleges, and vocational schools.
+The ETV program served 905 youth in academic year 2011-2012.

 Transition centers are clearinghouses for many DFPS partner agencies to serve youth (ages 15½ to 25) who are preparing to age out or have already aged out of foster care.
 These centers are separately funded, privately operated, and supported by partnerships between DFPS, their providers, and the Texas Workforce Commission.
 The centers provide PAL services, employment readiness, job search classes and assistance, and mentoring.
 Partner agencies provide other services including substance abuse counseling, housing assistance, and leadership development trainings and activities.
-Texas had 14 transition centers across the state by the end of FY 2011.
-Centers are located in Abilene, Austin, Beaumont, Central Texas (Belton, Killeen, and Temple), Corpus Christi, Dallas, El Paso, Fort Worth, Houston, Kerrville, Lubbock, San Angelo, San Antonio, and Tyler.
+The number of transition centers across the state increased from 14 to 16 in FY 2012.
+Centers are located in Abilene, Austin, Beaumont, Central Texas (Belton, Killeen, and Temple), Corpus Christi, Dallas, El Paso, Fort Worth, Houston, Kerrville, Longview, Lubbock, McAllen, San Angelo, San Antonio, and Tyler.
 More information is available at www.TexasYouthConnection.org.

 National Youth in Transition Database (NYTD)

-The National Youth in Transition Database (NYTD) is a data collection system created by the federal Administration for Children and Families to track independent living services and to learn how successfully states prepare youth to move from state care into adulthood.
-Texas surveys youth when they reach age 17 and then surveys some youth again at age 19 and 21.
+TThe National Youth in Transition Database (NYTD) is a data collection system created by the federal Administration for Children and Families to track independent living services and to learn how successfully states prepare youth to move from state care into adulthood.
+Texas surveys youth when they reach age 17 and then surveys a random selection of those youth again at age 19 and 21.
 DFPS surveys a new group of 17 year olds every third year.

+In FY 2012, Texas collected data on services and basic demographic information.
+In FY 2013, Texas will not only collect data on services and basic demographics, but will also survey a random group of 19 year old youth who were surveyed as 17-year olds in FY 2011.
 DFPS redesigned www.TexasYouthConnection.org and added a secure online survey in FY 2010 to collect this data.
-In FY 2011, Texas collected data for NYTD Period A from October 1, 2010 to March 31, 2011 and NYTD Period B from April 1, 2011 to September 30, 2011.
-DFPS will continue to collect data in future years as well as develop a NYTD policy and a manual for Preparation for Adult Living manual for staff.
+In FY 2011, Texas collected data for Texas Department of Family & Protective Services 23 NYTD Period A from October 1, 2010 to March 31, 2011 and NYTD Period B from April 1, 2011 to September 30, 2011.
+DFPS will continue to collect data in future years.

 Texas Youth Connection

-The Texas Youth Connection website is a resource for youth in the Texas foster care system, alumni of foster care, or youth seeking general tips and information.
+The Texas Youth Connection website is a resource for youth in the Texas foster care, alumni of foster care, or other youth seeking general tips and information.
 This website was designed with input from youth and offers information and resources for education, finances, personal records, diversity, health, employment opportunities, food, housing, books, stories, hotlines, contacts and other information.
 More information is available at www.TexasYouthConnection.org.

 Texas Youth Hotline

 The Texas Youth Hotline serves youth under 21 years of age, including those who have aged out of the foster care system.
-Youth may contact this statewide hotline at 1-800-98-YOUTH for crisis counseling, information, and referrals.
+Youth may contact the statewide hotline at 1-800-989-6884 for crisis counseling, information, and referrals.
 The hotline can help young adults locate services available in their communities.

 Working with Partners